Our Authors

 STEWART SHALE

-After a career ranging across engineering, quality control, training and sales management Stewart took early retirement in 2004, and moved to France with his partner Diane to renovate a two hundred-year-old farmhouse.
-After remodelling as a holiday let business, they ran it for six years before relocating to the Scottish Borders.
-Married in 2015, they have a joint family of five children, and fifteen grandchildren.
+After a career ranging across engineering, quality control, training and sales management Stewart took early retirement in 2004, and moved to France with his partner Diane to renovate a 200-year-old farmhouse which they ran as a holiday business for 6 years before relocating to the Scottish Borders.
 Following Stewart's retirement, they have since moved back down to north east England.

-Stewart travelled extensively during his wife's career at British Airways, loves writing and painting, and chaired an art group in England.
+Stewart loves writing and painting, and chaired an art group in England.
 He is a member of the Scottish Association Of Writers; and as a member of The Kelso Writers Group, he had anthologies published and received an award for a play he wrote for a Borders theatre group.
 He has published two biographies and, more recently, published Ashes in the Wind, a book of 28 short stories.
 Stewart is currently working on two more books.

 MAURA KENNEDY FAIR